 - The game also started with a children’s game called Red Light, Green Light in which the participants got 30 minutes to complete this challenge.

 - The second round was called “honeycomb”.
 A round where users were required to recreate symbols displayed on the wall, similar to the show.

 - The third part of the game was a tug-of-war between two teams of 60 people each where only one team wins.

 - The fourth round was also similar to the Netflix series, only in this Mr Beast’s team grouped “two best friends” – a player was paired with their actual bestie or the one they were talking to the most.

 - The fifth round was where the game got more intense, the remaining players were given a game of Ddakji to eliminate more contestants.

 - Round fifth was followed by the “penultimate round” where people have to cross a bridge with high chances of falling onto a pile of foam that was again followed by a game of musical chairs that decided the final winner.

 The winner of Mr Beast’s YouTube Squid Game competition – participant number 74 – bagged a $456,000 (roughly Rs 3.4 crores) prize while the runner-up won the cash prize of $10,000 (roughly Rs 7.5 lakh).
 But the good point was every participant won a few thousand dollars.

 The whole game was recorded and is now made available on Mr. Beast’s YouTube channel.
-You must give this a watch if you’re a fan of Squid Games as this sure is the most faithful recreations we’ve seen to date.
+You must give this a watch if you’re a fan of the Squid Game show on Netflix as this sure is the most faithful recreation we’ve seen to date.
 Not to forget the fact that it was reported to have cost $3.5 million to put together.